fix8developer/deploy-flask-postgresql-ubuntu-aws-ec2/README.md

     app.secret_key = 'super_secret_key'
     ```

-* Also update the path to **client_secrets.json** in `project.py` to use the absolute file path (e.g., `/var/www/catalog/client_secrets.json`), since the working directory on the server is different from your local machine.
+* Also update the path to **client_secrets.json** in `project.py` to use the absolute file path (e.g., `/var/www/catalog/client_secrets.json`), since the working directory on the remote machine is different from your local machine.

     ```python
     CLIENT_ID = json.loads(